Maya peoples: Yucatan Peninsula

 Historically, the population in the eastern half of the peninsula was less affected by and less integrated than the western half.
-In the 21st century in the Yucatán Peninsula (Mexican states of Campeche, Yucatán and Quintana Roo), between 750,000 and 1,200,000 people speak Mayan.
+In the 21st century in the Yucatán Peninsula (Mexican states of Campeche, Yucatán and Quintana Roo), has between 750,000 and 1,200,000 people speaking Mayan.
 However, three times more than that are of Maya origins, hold ancient Maya surnames, and do not speak Mayan languages as their first language.

 Matthew Restall, in his book The Maya Conquistador, mentions a series of letters sent to the King of Spain in the 16th and 17th centuries.
 The noble Maya families at that time signed documents to the Spanish royal family; surnames mentioned in those letters are Pech, Camal, Xiu, Ucan, Canul, Cocom, and Tun, among others.